igeiman13/Project-Group1/README.md

 Pre-requisites:

-Create three S3 buckets named "prod-group1-acsproject", "dev-group1-acsproject" and "staging-group1-acsproject" to store terraform state remotely.
-The S3 bucket names should be gloablly unique.
-Create a S3 bucket for website files.
-Create SSH keys using SSH-Key gen command under the webserver directory.
+1. S3 Buckets should be created.
+    - Total of 3 Buckets needs to be created.
+    - Name of the buckets will be : "prod-group1-acsproject", "dev-group1-acsproject" and "staging-group1-acsproject"

+2. SSH Keys should be generated for each environment.
-Commands used : ssh-keygen -t rsa -C "Group1-project-dev" -f Group1-project-dev
+    - Command to generate ssh key : ssh-keygen -t rsa -f "keyname"
+    - Keys should be created in the webserver folder of the each environment.
+    - Here we need total of 3 keys for 3 different enviroment.
+    - Key Names will be  : "Group1-project-dev", "Group1-project-prod" and "Group1-project-staging"

 Initializing Terraform